 It focuses on Joe, an ex-FBI agent and former US Marine suffering from post-traumatic stress disorder who now earns a living rescuing young women from sex traffickers.
 However, his latest assignment, which involves the teenage daughter of a prospective senator, is about to go very wrong indeed…

 A film version written and directed by Lynne Ramsay and starring Joaquin Phoenix as Joe had its premiere at the Cannes Film Festival last year and received a seven-minute standing ovation.
 Ramsay won the Best Screenplay award, while Phoenix was named Best Actor.

-It premieres on Amazon Prime Video on March 9, and a quick bit of research suggests that the ending has been altered.
+A quick bit of research suggests that the ending has been altered.
 Nevertheless, you may still feel the need to applaud Ames’s literary skill after turning the final page.